 Places to Eat Near Golden Gate Park

-If you've worked up an appetite after venturing through Golden Gate Park, there are a number of places to eat nearby.
-Depending on which end of the park you're exploring, there are plenty of culinary options to choose from.
+If you've worked up an appetite after venturing through Golden Gate Park, there are many places to eat nearby.
+Depending on which end of the park you're exploring, there are plenty of culinary options.

 Located in the Inner Sunset neighborhood, Pacific Catch Restaurant (1200 Ninth Ave.) offers fresh seafood just within walking distance of the San Francisco Botanical Garden and California Academy of Sciences.
 You can also explore the many restaurants found along Irving St., which is just a block away from the Park's entrance.

-If you're in the western side of Golden Gate Park nearest Ocean Beach, Beach Chalet (1000 Great Hwy.) serves not just a variety of delicious meats and seafood, but also some of the best ocean views.
+If you're on the western side of Golden Gate Park near Ocean Beach, Beach Chalet (1000 Great Hwy.) serves not just a variety of delicious meats and seafood, but also some of the best ocean views.

 On the eastern side of the park near the Conservatory of Flowers, you can walk to Velo Rouge Cafe (798 Arguello Blvd.), best known for their sweet and savory bites and sandwiches.